truthixify/haven/SPEC.md

 ## **16.1 Public Leaderboard**

 A fully public leaderboard showing all Haven Score cells sorted by score.
-Identity commitments are shown -- not real names, Twitter handles, or wallet addresses.
+Identity commitments are shown, not real names, Twitter handles, or wallet addresses.
 Users can optionally link a pseudonym to their identity commitment if they choose to be recognizable, but this is never required.

 ## **16.2 Reputation-Based Funding Pools**